microsoft/vscode-python-environments/examples/README.md

     ],
 ```

-### Setting up the Python Envs API
+### Set up the Python Envs API

 The Python environments API is available via the extension export.
-Add the following file first to your extension [api.ts](https://github.com/microsoft/vscode-python-environments/blob/main/src/api.ts).
+First, add the following file to your extension [api.ts](https://github.com/microsoft/vscode-python-environments/blob/main/src/api.ts).
 You can rename the file as you see fit for your extension.

-Add another file to get the API:
+Add a `pythonEnvsApi.ts` file to get the API and insert the following code:
-`pythonEnvsApi.ts`:

 ```typescript
 import * as vscode from 'vscode';